Species substitution, graph suspension, and graded Hopf algebras of painted tree polytopes: Polytopes

 \subsection{Partial ordering of nodes and gaps.}

-Each of our 12 types of painted tree comes with a canonical \emph{painted vertical} partial ordering (or weak ordering) of its nodes, produced by concatenating the various root proximity orders that existed before the graft.
-Each painted vertical partial ordering is a refinement of the partial ordering given by proximity to the root of the newly minted painted tree, and also preserves the relations that existed before the graft.
-The painted nodes form an order ideal.
-We observe the rules that 1) all half-painted nodes must be forced to remain at the same level, that is, incomparable to each other (or tied in a weak order); and 2) that nodes below the paint line will never surpass half painted nodes, and neither of the former will surpass unpainted nodes in the partial order.
-Furthermore, this ordering of nodes implies an ordering of the gaps between leaves of the tree.
-Some gaps share a node.
-Two gaps that share a node are considered to be incomparable in the partial order (or tied in a weak order).
+Each painted tree $t$ (any of our 12 types of painted tree with $n+1$ leaves) determines a partial ordering of a partition $\pi(t)$ of the set $\{0,\dots,n\}$.
+The numbers from 1 to $n$ denote the gaps between leaves, and 0 is adjoined.
+One part of the partition $\pi(t)$ consists of 0 and the gaps of $t$ which end at half-painted nodes.
+Other parts of $\pi(t)$ consist of all gaps which end at nodes sharing a given vertical level, in the original tree and forest.
+Elements in a part of the partition $\pi(t)$ are considered tied, that is, equal in a weak partial ordering of the set $\{0,\dots,n\}$ of gaps between leaves plus 0.
+We observe that 1) all half-painted nodes must be forced to remain at the same level, that is, tied in a weak order; and 2) that gaps ending at nodes above the paint line will never surpass gaps ending at half painted nodes, and neither of the former will surpass gaps ending at painted nodes.